RutledgePaulV/datalogger/readme.md

            ; mask any values that match any of these regular expressions :values #{"\\d{3}-\\d{2}-\\d{4}"}}

- ; pretty print the json (nice for local dev but you should probably turn it off in prod) :mapper  {:pretty true}}
+ ; pretty print the json (nice for local dev, but you should turn it off in prod) :json-options  {:indent true}}

 ```